rabbithat/FORTH_NRF52840-DK/README.md

 3. Open a terminal to the nRF52840-DK, using baudrate 115200.
 4. Upload the file in this repository.
 5. Done!
 The change will now be  made automatically every time the nRF52840-DK is rebooted.
 You no longer need the jumper wires, and the nRF52840-DK will now use the proper pins for communicating over its usb interface.

+Update 2018-12-11: Use the code located here: https://github.com/rabbithat/nRF52840_enable_reset_pin to enable the reset button on the nRF52840-DK.